-■ Talk to your doctor and treatment team before you start a therapy.
-Let them know what is important to you, what scares you and what you want to be able to do during therapy.

-■ Know that there are many ways to ease or eliminate side effects.
+- Talk to your doctor and treatment team before you start a therapy.
+Let them know what is important to you, what scares you, and what you want to be able to do during therapy. - Know that there are many ways to ease or eliminate side effects.
 Let your team know immediately if you develop side effects or they become worse.
 This is true for all treatments, but especially for immunotherapy.
+More information on the side effects of immunotherapy can be found in CSC's Frankly Speaking About Cancer: Immunotherapy & Melanoma booklet.

-Don't forget the emotional side.
-Not all side effects are physical.

-■ Take care of yourself.
-You are the expert in what you can handle, what kind of activities you can engage in and how much you can and want to do on any day.

-■ Let family and friends help you.
-Give people specific suggestions for what will be helpful: a meal, childcare, a ride, an afternoon to yourself or a walk together in the park.

-Most of all communicate-with your health care team and your family.
+- Don't forget the emotional side.
+Not all side effects are physical. - Take care of yourself.
+You are the expert in what you can handle, what kind of activities you can engage in, and how much you can and want to do on any day. - Let family and friends help you.
+Give people specific suggestions for what will be helpful: a meal, childcare, a ride, an afternoon to yourself, or a walk together in the park. - Most of all communicate-with your health care team and your family.